 Piñon oleoresin is sacred and used for a number of applications for healing and religious ceremonies by the indigenous people of North America Native American.
-Piñon is wonderfully refreshing and adept at strengthening a weary spirit; also effective when used to increase concentration and burnt before + during for meditation.
+Piñon is wonderfully refreshing and adept at strengthening a weary spirit; also effective when burnt before + during meditation to increase focus.

 Scent - soft, sweet, clarifying

 Piñon oleoresin’s antimicrobial properties recommend it as an anti-infective, as its terpene compounds are both antibacterial and antifungal.
 These actions make it particularly valuable as a topical application in poultice or salve form to help stave off infection in scrapes and wounds.
 Due to its warming and stimulating nature, pine resin salve can also be used as a soothing and warming rub for sore muscles and painful joints.

 ¼ cup pine resin

 ½ – 1 ounce beeswax (or plant based wax of your choosing), grated